 data collected to enter into and perform purchase contracts on the Site or in shops, including payments: up to the conclusion of administrative and accounting obligations.
-The billing data will be kept for 10 years from the billing date;
+The billing data will be kept for 15 years from the billing date;

 data of the registered user for joining the loyalty program: the data will be kept as long as the account is active.
-Even after the termination of the account, we will retain the data if this will be necessary to comply with legal obligations, to protect our rights or to prevent fraud;
+Even after the termination of the account, we will retain the data if this will be necessary to comply with legal obligations, to protect our rights or to prevent fraud; in each case the data will be processed for 7 years;

 data related to data subjects’ requests: the data will be stored until the request is satisfied;

-if you have provided your consent, the data processed for purposes of marketing and profiling will be stored for a period of 7 years.
+if you have provided your consent, the data processed for purposes of marketing and profiling will be stored for a period of 7 years (also according to an ad hoc provision provided for by the Italian Supervisory Authority upon Diesel request) unless you revoke your consent.
+In this case, upon withdrawal of your consent, we will delete your data..

 In any case, for technical reasons, the termination of the processing and the consequent cancellation or irreversible anonymization of the related Personal Data will be definitive within thirty days from the terms indicated above.